mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Grenade Launcher

-**FGHP:** The ultimate personal firearm, the Fusion Gun, Human Portable (similar weapons are available for other alien species) is more like a piece of artillery.
+FGHP: #TODO The ultimate personal firearm, the Fusion Gun, Human Portable (similar weapons are available for other alien species) is more like a piece of artillery.
 It includes a gravity suspension system to reduce its inertia and fires what amounts to a directed nuclear explosion.
 Those without radiation protection who are nearby when a FGHP is fired will suffer a potentially lethal dose of radiation.

-**Grenade Launcher:** Grenade launchers are used to fire grenades over long distances.
+Grenade Launcher: #TODO Grenade launchers are used to fire grenades over long distances.
 They may be equipped with any normal type of grenade.

-**Machinegun:** A larger and less portable version of the autorifle, the machinegun may be relatively low tech but it is capable of sawing even armored targets in half.
+Machinegun: #TODO A larger and less portable version of the autorifle, the machinegun may be relatively low tech but it is capable of sawing even armored targets in half.

-**PGHP:** The Plasma Gun, Human Portable is the standard assault weapon of the marines.
+PGHP: #TODO The Plasma Gun, Human Portable is the standard assault weapon of the marines.
 It is so heavy and bulky that it can only be used easily by a trooper in battle dress.
 It is powered by a built-in micro-fusion generator and fires a high-energy plasma stream.
 More advanced plasma guns adjust the weapon's optimum range and plasma temperature.

-**RAM Grenade Launcher:** Rocket Assisted Multi- purpose grenade launchers have a longer range and are capable of firing up to three grenades with a single attack.
+RAM Grenade Launcher: #TODO Rocket Assisted Multi- purpose grenade launchers have a longer range and are capable of firing up to three grenades with a single attack.
 They may be equipped with any normal type of grenade.

-**Rocket Launcher:** A simple tube device that launches rockets.
+Rocket Launcher: #TODO A simple tube device that launches rockets.
 Anyone standing behind a rocket launcher when it is fired will be caught in its back blast and suffer 3D damage from the burning gasses.
 It takes three Minor Actions to reload a rocket launcher.

 FGHP